Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/layout/containers.md

 ### Sass variables

-As shown above, Boosted generates a series of predefined container classes to help you build the layouts you desire.
+As shown above, OUDS Web generates a series of predefined container classes to help you build the layouts you desire.
 You may customize these predefined container classes by modifying the Sass map (found in `_variables.scss`) that powers them:

 {{< scss-docs name="container-max-widths" file="scss/_variables.scss" >}}